mreed20/space_leaks_review/lit_review.md

 # Abstract

-*Space leaks*, or *space faults*, occur when a program uses more memory than necessary [@mitchell_leaking_2013].
-Space leaks are common in the Haskell programming language due to Haskell's use of lazy evaluation.
-Space leaks are a serious problem in Haskell programs, although heap profiling tools are satisfactory (but not exceptionally so) at locating and fixing them.
-This review starts by introducing Haskell, for those unfamiliar with it.
-The review then characterizes space leaks and attempt to classify them by type; explores remediation strategies; discusses existing techniques for locating and fixing space leaks; and finally recommends areas of future research.
+A *space leak*, or *space fault*, occurs when a program uses more memory than necessary [@mitchell_leaking_2013].
+Space leaks are common in Haskell, a purely functional programming language, due to Haskell's use of *lazy evaluation*.
+While space leaks are a serious problem for Haskell programmers, heap profiling tools are often satisfactory at locating and fixing them.
+This review introduces Haskell for those unfamiliar; describes space leaks and discusses why and how they occur; analyzes existing approaches to find and fix leaks; and recommends future work, such as using *explicit programming* to explicitly document the leak-finding process.

 # Introduction to Haskell